VyrCossont/AtelierEsri/notes/design.md

 ## general store

 - reconciling the Hammersmith sisters merges the blacksmith and cafe into **Hammersmith & Hammersmith General Goods**, which carries everything

+# progression

+## environments

+1. town + hillside forest
+	- puni
+	- giant spiders
+2. cavern
+	- bats
+	- snakes
+	- boss: giant eurypterid
+3. jungle
+	- the party is now reasonably sure that this is not anywhere on Aufgang Point
+	- pterodactyls
+	- jungle cats
+	- carnivorous plants
+	- boss: ???
+4. rust desert
+	- slags
+	- antlions
+	- miniboss: big slag
+	- enviroment switch: abandoned high-tech factory
+	- feral automatons
+	- boss: Izzy
+		- "Plum says this isn't safe.
+You guys need to leave."
+		- "I don't care what Plum says.
+She sounds sketchy as hell."
+		- "She's my ticket out of this no-horse town.
+And seriously, just turn around.
+Go home.
+You're not supposed to be here."
+		- "Be smart about this, Izzy.
+There's three of us and one of you."
+		- "Yeah, I see Allie… and two bystanders.
+And by the way, it's not just me.
+Lightning Sigil: Summon Neo-Scarabs!"
+5. astral plane
+	- phantasms
+	- crystal… things
+	- boss: Plum
+	- enviroment switch: the astral rift closes when Plum is defeated, dumping you into a second phase *in the middle of town*

+## weapon tiers

+1. junk every character starts with
+	- Esri: Sae's staff
+		- "It's just a loaner, okay?
+I want it back eventually."
+	- Allie: sword
+		- "Had it since high school.
+Not my first, won't be my last.
+Gets the job done."
+	- Sae: slingshot
+		- "It's for self-defense.
+And keeping raccoons off my roof."
+2. the party makes enough money to buy better gear from Lillian Hammersmith
+	- Esri: The Esri Special (staff)
+		- "Lil, you think you could put a core of this metal in one of your big oak staves?"
+		- "Yeah, sure, Esri.
+You want a hiking stick you can hit people with?"
+		- "Sort of.
+This is a transmutation catalyst alloy like the one alchemical cauldrons are made out of.
+I want a hiking stick I can hit *anything* with."
+	- Allie: warhammer
+		- "Hey, Aunt Lil!"
+		- "What do you need, kiddo?"
+		- "I wanna branch out a bit.
+Sword's good.
+Sword's fine.
+Whole family loves swords.
+Swords every day.
+What do you have that's absolutely *not* a sword?"
+		- "I thought this day might come.
+It's only natural to want to experiment, Allie.
+How do you feel about really big hammers?"
+	- Sae: crossbow
+		- "I've seen you around.
+Peeping through the window a few times."
+		- "Look, umm, I'm not really… the kind of person who… goes into places like this."
+		- "You're not really the kind of person who buys the stuff in the window.
+That's flash.
+That's for looking like trouble and hoping there won't be trouble.
+That's not you."
+		- "It is definitely not me."
+		- "So you need, let me think… you need something that assumes there's already trouble, and ends it as quickly as possible."
+		- "I'm listening."
+		- "You need range.
+You need power.
+And you don't have Allie's muscles or Esri's uncontrollable enthusiasm, so you need some sort of mechanical advantage.
+I have just the implement.
+It's called the Problem Solver."
+3. Esri figures out how to synthesize equipment
+	- Esri: Storm Spire (staff)
+		- "Heyyyyy, Esri.
+What are you making?"
+		- "New staff."
+		- "What for?"
+		- "Not sure.
+Feel like some of the materials we brought back from the jungle are talking to me.
+Like they want to be used."
+		- "When was the last time you slept?"
+		- "Can't sleep until I find out what this does…"
+	- Allie: